 A temple houses the image, or murti, of one or more gods.
 Just as clay takes many names and forms as the potter makes it into bricks, earthen vessels, pots and dishes, so the Divine is represented in many forms.
 Some of these forms are temporary, such as the small plaster image of Ganesha or the polychrome picture of Vishnu.
 At the outset, the worshipper invites the deity to be present in the image and, at the close of worship, gives the deity leave to depart again.
 In most temples, however, there are more permanent images, established with rites of consecration.
 Through “breath-establishing” rites, the image is infused with Divine breath and through “eye-opening” rites, the eyes are ritually opened, releasing the powerful divine gaze.
 These divine images are worshipped with a daily round of ceremonies, morning, noon, and evening.

-Hindus go to temples for daily worship, for great festivals, and for pilgrimages.
-They go for darshan, “seeing” the divine image.
-Hindu worship is not only a matter of prayers, songs, and offerings, but of beholding God through the lens of the image.
+Hindus go to temples for daily worship and weekly gatherings, for prayer and instruction, for great festivals and for pilgrimages.
+However, Hindu worship is not only a matter of prayers, songs, and offerings, but of beholding God through the lens of the image.
+This beholding is called darshan, “seeing” the divine image, and being seen.
 Hindus often travel to distant temples for darshan.
 Some of the great pilgrimage temples of India are located on hilltops, at the headwaters of sacred rivers, and the confluence of sacred rivers.
 These sacred places are called tirthas, literally sacred “crossings” or “fords.”
 For Hindus, India’s landscape is a sacred geography covered with such spiritual fords.
 In America, Hindus have begun to duplicate the familiar pilgrimage temples of India in the new temples they have constructed.